LoginRadius/python-sdk/README.md

 <h6 id="UserRegistrationByEmail-post-"> Auth User Registration by Email (POST)</h6>
- This API creates a user in the database as well as sends a verification email to the user.
+ This API creates a user in the database and sends a verification email to the user.
 [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/authentication/auth-user-registration-by-email)

  ```